vilmerolle/simple-borderless/README.md

 **Version:** v1.0

-A lightweight Python tool that lets you make any window (like LEGO Worlds) **borderless and fullscreen** on Windows.
-Built with Tkinter, PyGetWindow, and PyWin32.
+A lightweight tool that lets you make any window (like LEGO Worlds) **borderless and fullscreen** on Windows.
+Built with Python.

 ## Features